kaizen-ai/kaizenflow/docs/notes/workflow.general.md

-# Ask somebody if you have a doubt
+# Ask somebody if you have any doubts
 - If you have doubts on how to do something you want to do:
     - Ask your team-members
         - The problem is that sometimes somebody tells you his / hers interpretation or their workaround for a problem
-        - So be careful
+        - So, be careful
     - Ask Sergey if he is around
     - Don't hesitate to ask GP & Paul